QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-28-Why Enterprise Architecture matters.md

 **Enhanced efficiency and cost savings:** By standardising and optimising processes and technologies, EA reduces waste and improves efficiency.
 Identifying and eliminating redundant systems and processes ensures that resources are used more effectively, resulting in significant cost savings over time.

 **Better risk management and compliance:** EA identifies risks associated with IT investments and operations, such as security vulnerabilities or compliance gaps.
-By providing a structured approach to governance, EA ensures proactive risk management, protecting the organisation from potential threats.
+By providing a structured governance approach, EA ensures proactive risk management, protecting the organisation from potential threats.

 **Facilitating innovation and adaptability:** A well-defined architecture allows organisations to adapt more easily to new technologies and changing business needs.
 EA provides a framework for integrating new solutions into the existing environment in a controlled and sustainable way, fostering innovation without causing disruption.